 Over the same period, Singapore's share of the world scientific publications grew from 900 (0.14%) to 8500 (0.73%), with many of the papers being published in high impact factor journals.
 The manufacturing industry in Singapore also experienced massive growth over the same period, increasing output from S$73 billion in 1990 to S$372 billion in 2010.

 With this level of commitment to science and technology, there is little doubt that nanotechnology will also benefit.
-They are also committed to commercialisation of research outcomes which should see technologies being spun out of research.
-The high level of private sector involvement may however see some developments quietly develop until they are ready for market.
+Singapore is committed to the commercialization of research outcomes which should see technologies being developed through research.
+The high level of private sector involvement may, however, see some developments quietly develop until they are ready for market.
 With strong support from government and industry, Singapore will continue to be a vibrant environment for research and nanotechnology.